 Any bicyclist can attest to the importance of a bicycle pump.
 The level of pressure within your tires affects your bike’s performance and your riding experience.
-But how does a bicycle pump actually work?
+But how does a bicycle pump work actually?

 This ingenious mechanism comes in several forms to meet the requirements and preferences of riders of all kinds.